mmann1123/pyGIS/pygis/docs/e_raster_math.md

 from rasterio.transform import Affine
 ```

-## Band Math with `rasterio`
+## Band Math with rasterio with multiple images

-`Rasterio` makes band math relatively straightforward since the rasters are essentially read in as `numpy` arrays, so you can perform math on the raster arrays just like any `numpy` array.
+`Rasterio` makes band math relatively straightforward since the rasters are essentially read in as numpy arrays, so you can perform math on the raster arrays just like any numpy array.

 ```{attention}
 Mathematical operations on rasters using `rasterio` are not spatially aware.
 Any mathematical operation with multiple rasters will work even if the rasters are not representing the same geographical extent.
 Consequently, you need to ensure that the cell size and extent represented in all rasters are the same.
 In other words, if you are using two rasters in a mathematical operation, they must have the same shape (same number of rows and columns).
 ```

-Let's generate some rasters.
+In this example we will write two raster files to the disk: `math_raster_a.tif` and `math_raster_b.tif`.
+We will then read then back in and do math on them.
+Let's generate some rasters (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]